cap-js/docs/guides/databases-postgres.md

 ### Using Docker

-You can use Docker to run a PostgreSQL database locally.
-Do so as follows...
+You can use Docker to run a PostgreSQL database locally as follows:

 1. Install and run [Docker Desktop](https://www.docker.com)

 2. Create a file like that:
    ::: code-group

    ```yaml [pg.yml]